WTO reports a surge in G20 trade-restrictive measures

 Here is a selection of relevant memorandums, notices, and decisions published this week.
 If you have any questions, be sure to contact your Axxess specialist.

-Global air cargo demand still in double-digit growth in June
+Global air cargo markets were still showing a strong annual growth in September

-According to data for the month of June released by the International Air Transport Association (IATA) global air cargo markets are showing continuing strong annual growth in demand.
+According to data for the month of September released by the International Air Transport Association (IATA) the global air cargo markets were still showing a strong annual growth in demand.

 Selected Government Memorandums, Notices and Decisions